conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 organizations need to operate independently of ConanCenter by building their own binaries.
-Being decoupled from the public upstream ConanCenter server and building your own binaries from a fork of ``conan-center-index`` as suggested in that documentation page can have many advantages, including absolute control and possibility to customize recipes, no need to use lockfiles, be completely robust against possible continuous changes and new releases in upstream ConanCenter, etc.
+Being decoupled from the public upstream ConanCenter server and building your own binaries from a fork of ``conan-center-index`` as suggested in that documentation page can have many advantages, including absolute control and possibility to customize recipes, giving us the ability for the repository to act as a snapshot of versions, be completely robust against possible continuous changes and new releases in upstream ConanCenter, etc.

 The `local-recipes-index` repository allows you to easily build binaries from a fork of `conan-center-index`, and then hosting them on a Conan remote repository like Artifactory.